gwillz/EagleEye/README.md

 A Camera Calibration Tool based on the OpenCV Library.
 This script detects chessboard pattern from a set of images and determines the intrinsic and distortion parameters of the camera lens.
-It can highlight the corners of the chessboards, provide an estimated error and sample rectified images.
+It can highlight the grid intersections of a chessboard-like pattern, providing an estimated error and sample rectified images.

 __Preparation__

 First collect a set of chessboard images, taken by the camera, in varying positions around the lens.
-For the best calibration; be sure all the checkers are visible in each image and that the whole lens is covered by at least one image.
+For the best calibration; be sure the whole pattern is visible in each image and that the images cover majority of the lens.

 A detected 9x6 pattern in OpenCV is illustrated below,